 Ukrainian leaders discussed dimensions of National Identity, past, and future of the country

-On July 24, the fourth seminar of the “Rethinking Ukrainian Identity” Project was held.
+On July 24, the fourth seminar of the “Reinventing Ukrainian Identity” Project was held.
 It has become a platform for leaders’ dialogue on Ukraine’s National Identity, its past, present, and future.

 The seminar became a platform for dialogue between leaders on Ukraine’s national identity, its past, present, and future.
 In the plurality of positions, participants sought meaningful narratives and meanings.
 The event was conducted off the record.